 Who can get involved with Narragunnawali?Everyone!
 Anyone who is interested in reconciliation in schools and early learning services in Australia can be involved.
 We encourage you to become part of the Narragunnawali community whether you are part of a school or early learning service that is big or small; Government, Catholic or Independent; located in the country, the city or a regional town.
 Through the Narragunnawali platform, schools and early learning services can develop a Reconciliation Action Plan (RAP), and teachers and educators can access professional learning and curriculum resources to support the implementation of reconciliation initiatives.

 What is a Reconciliation Action Plan?A Reconciliation Action Plan (RAP) is a formal statement of commitment to reconciliation.
-Narragunnawali RAPs provide schools and early learning services with a manageable and meaningful framework to establish or strengthen relationships with Aboriginal or Torres Strait people and organisations.
+Narragunnawali RAPs provide schools and early learning services with a manageable framework to establish or strengthen relationships with Aboriginal and Torres Strait peoples and organisations.
 RAPs also provide a blueprint to plan reconciliation activities in the classroom, around the school or early learning service and with the community.
 A RAP demonstrates to the community that your school or early learning service is forward thinking about reconciliation and committed to making positive and holistic change.

 How do schools and early learning services develop a RAP?